 Well, with that out of the way, let's get to the meat of this article!

 In the last lesson, we placed a gargoyle on the ledge of a house in a locked-off (unmoving) shot.
 If we had zoomed or panned that image, it would have been much more difficult to integrate the gargoyle because we would have had to animate its size or position.
 While you can certainly do that with keyframe animation, Fusion (and other compositors) provides an automated solution for capturing motion and applying it to an element.
 The process is called point tracking.
-There are some other kinds of tracking, planar and 3d tracking, but Fusion does not yet have tools to perform these kinds of tracks.
+There are some other kinds of tracking, planar and 3d tracking, but those are advanced new features available only in the Studio version of Fusion 9.
 I will talk more about them at the end of the chapter.